spookysalsa/medermade.github.io/week-3/challenges/10-leap-years/README.md

 ## Learning Competencies
 - Define local variables and methods
 - Use conditional statements
-- Apply basic ruby methods to variables
+- Apply string, array, hash, and/or enumerable methods

 ## Summary
 Create a method `leap_year?` that accepts an integer representing a year as input.